Discover

 04.Soleil

-Just a 5-minute walk from Asakusa Station, Soleil is a sleek lounge where private-attire hostesses welcome you with warm smiles.
-Enjoy darts, karaoke, and a well-stocked bar in a vibrant red interior that suits both groups and solo visitors.
+Five minutes from Asakusa Station, Soleil is a sleek lounge with darts, karaoke, and a friendly welcome—great for groups or solo visitors.

 05.Marmelo Ette

-This friendly snack bar in Ueno is known for its relaxed mood and approachable staff.
-Enjoy a laid-back evening with karaoke, conversation, and drinks in a cozy, modern setting.
+A relaxed snack bar in Ueno with approachable staff.
+Enjoy karaoke, conversation, and drinks in a modern, cozy setting.

 One District,